nicholasvmoore/vcsa-nginx-rp/README.md

 So what's needed to get started?
 NGINX, why NGINX?
 Because it's the right tool for the job!
 I've included a rather sanitary configuration within this repository to use as a reference for anyone who wants a good starting point.
 Included is an HTTP => HTTPS redirect.
 An HTTPS reverse proxy for the VCSA and an HTTPS websocket reverse proxy used for accessing the console of your guests.

-## Environment specific configured directives
+## Environment specific configuration directives
 Below is a list of items you will need to configure specifically to your environment.

  - upstream vcsa-9443 server